WhisperRT -- Turning Whisper into a Causal Streaming Model: Efficiency

-This shift in the cross-attention output propagates through the model and alters the token embeddings, which in turn affects the self-attention computations in the next layer.
-Consequently, applying a self-attention KV-cache in the decoder—as done in offline settings—is no longer valid.
+Consequently, applying a self-attention KV-cache in the decoder, as done in offline settings, is no longer valid.
 To address this, we introduce an approximation: from some time index $k\tau < T$, we assume that $\K_{k\tau}^T, \V_{k\tau}^T$ contribute negligibly to subsequent cross-attention computations.
 Beyond this point, token embeddings are considered stable and can be cached.
 However, this assumption often fails in practice, as many cross-attention heads are not temporally aligned or monotonic.

 Despite this, we propose to empirically examine this approximation to assess whether our fine-tuning method induces more monotonic or stable behavior in the model’s attention patterns.